aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 We've covered a lot of ground, so let's do an exercise.

-Create a class called `Calculator`, and add the `sum` method.
+Create a class called `Calculator` and add the `sum` method.
 Then, add a `main` method to perform the following sums and print out the result:

 ```java
 10 + 20